CBeebies: CBeebies Land

-More additions to CBeebies Land were added in Spring 2022.
+More additions to CBeebies Land were added in 2022.
 In December 2021, it was confirmed that Alton Towers were adding three new attractions to CBeebies Land, there was Hey Duggee: The Big Adventure Badge which replaced Tree Fu Tom Training Camp, Andy's Adventures Dinosaur Dig which replaced Mr Bloom's Alloment and JoJo and GranGran at Home which replaced Charlie and Lola's Moonsquirters & Green drops.
-On the 8th of September 2025, the latest addition to CBeebies Land was announced, a new Bluey rollercoaster, on the site of the now defunct Postman Pat's Parcel Post.
-It will open sometime during the 2026-2027 season.
+On 8 September 2025, a new Bluey rollercoaster was announced to CBeebies Land, which opened on 28 March 2026, on the former site of Postman Pat's Parcel Post.

 Awards

 The UK channel and the programmes it has broadcast have received a number of awards throughout the years.
-In 2002, the CBeebies Interactive TV Services were nominated in the Best Interactive Service category and CBeebies Online was nominated in the same category in 2005 at the BAFTA Children's Awards.
-The channel was awarded Best Children's Channel and Highly Commended at the Broadcast Digital Channel Awards 2006; however, it achieved only nominations in 2007 and 2008.
-The channel was also named Children's Channel of the Year at the BAFTA Children's awards in 2006, 2010, 2011, 2013, 2016, 2018 and 2019 and was nominated for Channel of the Year in 2008.
+In 2002, the CBeebies Interactive TV Services were nominated in the Best Interactive Service category and CBeebies Online was nominated in the same category in 2005 at the British Academy Children's Awards.
+The channel was awarded Best Children's Channel and Highly Commended at the Broadcast Digital Channel Awards 2006; however, it was only nominated in 2007 and 2008.
+The channel was also named Children's Channel of the Year at the BAFTA Children's awards in 2006, 2010, 2011, 2013, 2016, 2018 and 2019 and was nominated for Channel of the Year several times, including in 2008.

 The CBeebies UK website was nominated Best Interactive Site at the 2007 BAFTA Children's awards, and the brand as a whole also won the Best Design and Innovation award by the Royal Television Society, whose awarding panel said "Its website is an integral part of the brand, with its TV production and online teams working together to create innovative game play and immersive web experiences."